 The treatment for nosebleeds focuses on stopping the bleeding and addressing any underlying causes that may be identified.
 Depending on the severity and cause of your nosebleeds, the treatment options may include:

-At Kimball Health Services, our primary care providers and Dr. William Dickey, our ENT specialist, provide comprehensive care and medical attention to address various ENT-related issues and conditions, including nosebleeds.
+At Kimball Health Services, our primary care providers and Dr. William O. Dickey, our ENT specialist, provide comprehensive care and medical attention to address various ENT-related issues and conditions, including nosebleeds.
 Our team provides personalized treatment plans tailored to your specific needs and condition.

 As one of the top critical access hospitals in the nation, we pride ourselves on delivering high-quality, patient-centered care.